Dudoxx/dudoxx_langchain/docs/README.md

 This directory contains comprehensive documentation for the Dudoxx Extraction system, a robust solution for extracting structured information from large text documents using LangChain components and LLM technology.

+## LangChain Integration

+The [LangChain Components](langchain_components.md) document provides an overview of LangChain 0.3 components that can be integrated into our document extraction system, including structured output extraction, contextual compression, and more.

 ## Component Documentation

 The `components` directory contains detailed documentation for each major component of the system: